SeanParade/Sem5Notes/NENotes/COMP3074 Mobile App Development/lectures/lecture11.md

 - menu options should be intuitively clear
 - consistency : for color and brush size, the sliding bar is used to select

+#### Performance
+> when app is paused, the listeners for sensor events should be removed; save battery etc.